Description

 How Cardboard Biscuit Boxes Support Daily Sales

 By using repeatable box footprints, staff learn shelf layouts more quickly and can restock in shorter cycles.
 This keeps displays looking full and tidy even during busy hours.
-Customers also start to recognise the shape and layout of the boxes, which helps them find favourite varieties without searching through the whole aisle.
+Customers start to recognise the shape and layout of the boxes, which helps them find preferred varieties without searching through the whole aisle.

 - Supports quick shelf arrangement and neat product rows